Independent TurboQuant-style compression infrastructure for KV cache and RAG.

 TurboAgents stays framework-agnostic, but the first full reference integration is now in SuperOptiX.

-That matters because the current validated story is not only package-level unit tests.
+That matters because the validated story is not limited to package-level tests.
 It also includes real SuperOptiX retrieval paths using TurboAgents under framework runtimes.

 If you want the end-to-end integration story, start here after installing TurboAgents: